Kubic-C/AsteroidsEngine/README.md

 The engine is named after where it originated from, the game Asteroids.
 _**Documentation is a work in progress,**_ but most of the code is self-explanatory.

-The engine cannot currently be built with, or may be hard to build with MinGW compilers.
-The reason is GameNetworkingSockets, there is some trouble compiling with the libraries that GameNetworkingSockets needs.

 ## Libraries